fourthetrees/occupant-query/doc/project-overview.md

 and reliability translate into two important benefits: more users being willing to participate in our research, and computational demand on our building systems (computational efficiency equals power efficiency).

+## Hardware Selection

+For our initial use of this project, the Nexus 7 tablet was selected as the base hardware with which to construct the Kiosk.
+Most modern tablets can be set up as web kiosks, but the Nexus 7 stood out as an ideal candidate due to a number of important qualities:

+- Reliability: The Nexus 7 has a reputation as being one of the most well-constructed and reliable Android tablets.

+- Security:  The Nexus line is developed by Google (maker of the Android operating system) directly, unlike most Android devices, which are developed my third parties.
+As such, Nexus devices receive immediate security updates as they become available, while most Android devices get security updates when, or if, their manufacturer ports the updates to their hardware.

+- Cost: The Nexus 7 was initially developed in 2012, and as such can be purchased quite cheaply compared to newer tablets.
+Because care was taken to ensure that the web-application had a low computational overhead, it is no issue to run it on older hardware.

+- Flexibility:  Android in general, and the Nexus line in particular, are easier to customize and modify than existing alternatives.
+As such, we do not limit ourselves with our initial purchasing choices by selecting this device.
+In fact, one can even easily boot the tablet with a full linux installation if future projects require functionality beyond that which is available on a mobile operating system.

+## Ongoing Feature Development

+We are currently in the process of gathering feedback from fellow researchers about the features which would make this project more useful to their work.
+One such feature, which will be added soon, is the ability to restrict different questions to different time-periods, such that a researcher might ensure that participants are answering question during appropriate times.